sajalsuhane/household_power_consumption/README.md

 Developed by: Sajal Suhane

-The model works on ARIMA forecasting (AutoRegression Integrated Moving Average).
+The model in householdPower.py works on ARIMA forecasting (AutoRegression Integrated Moving Average).

+The model in householdPower_Naive.py works on Naive forecasting strategies.

-Clone or Download the project and run it on IDLE with some pre requisites which are as follows:
+Clone, Download or fork the project and run it on IDLE with some pre requisites which are as follows:

 numpy
+sklearn
+matplotlib
 pandas
 statsmodels.graphics.tsaplots